-Over the year, we have sought to invest in our intern cohort.
+Through the year, we seek to invest in our intern cohort.
 Interns can sometimes be seen as only cheap labor, but that is a serious disservice to what an internship should be.
 Someone asked me about leading a cohort of interns and what I have learned, I told them that unless you are prepared to invest in people, don't hire interns.
 The jokes are too common - interns are seen as cheap labor.
-This is absolutely not the case.
+This is absolutely not the case at our church.
 Our cohort has done excellent work together this year, and they have served our congregation well.
-This requires a serious investment on the part of a congregation - one we were happy to make.
+This requires a serious investment on the part of a congregation - one we are happy to make.

 There are many reasons to hire interns.
 The list could grow quite long, but here are three reasons we hire interns at First.